StefanSchubert/sabi/sabi-parent/sabi-server/UML/README.md

-This folder contains the source of UML diagrams which are being used within the sabi architecture documentation (see projecs wiki on github)
+This folder contains the source of UML diagrams which are being used within the sabi architecture documentation (see projects wiki on github)

 To modify or generate the diagrams you require to install the PlantUML Plugin.
 Examples or language reference can be found here: http://de.plantuml.com/sequence.html